After significant testing, these are our picks of the phones to buy

 The 2G trap

-2G is still quite common in many overseas markets, so if you're bringing in a 2G-only phone into Australia, your access to services will be limited, and by the end of September 2017, completely unavailable outside Christmas Island.
+2G is still quite common in many overseas markets, so if you're bringing in a 2G-only phone into Australia, your access to services will be limited, and as of the end of September 2017, completely unavailable outside Christmas Island.
 Telstra shuttered its mainland 2G services on 1 December 2016, while Optus killed off its 2G services in WA and the Northern Territory on 3 April 2017, with the rest of its 2G services due to go offline on 1 August 2017.
-At that point, the only remaining 2G network in Australia will belong to Vodafone.
-That network is currently set to be decommissioned on 30 September 2017, though repeated stays of execution kept it alive until June 2018.
+At that point, the only remaining 2G network in Australia belonged to Vodafone.
+That network was set to be decommissioned on 30 September 2017, though repeated stays of execution kept it alive until June 2018.